Money transmitter

 In the legal code of the United States, a money transmitter or money transfer service is a business entity that provides money transfer services or payment instruments.
-Money transmitters in the US are part of a larger group of entities called money service businesses or MSBs.
+Money transmitters in the US are part of a larger group of entities called money service businesses, or MSBs.
 Under federal law, 18 USC § 1960, businesses are required to register for a money transmitter license where their activity falls within the state definition of a money transmitter.

 Regulation

-Forty-nine US states (sans Montana) regulate (i.e., require licensure for) money transmitters although the laws vary from one state to the other.
-Most of the states require a money transmitter surety bond with widely ranging amounts from as little as $25,000 to over $1 million and maintaining a minimum capital requirement.
-There is an association of state regulators, the Money Transfer Regulators Association (MTRA) that seeks to create uniformity and common practices and efficient and effective regulation of money transmission industry in the United States of America.
-The MTRA membership consists of state regulatory authorities in charge of regulating money transmitters and sellers of traveler’s checks, money orders, drafts and other money instruments.
-In the Spring of 2019, the MTRA created the Industry Advisory Council (“IAC”) in order to consult, advise and assist the MTRA Board of Directors on issues relating to money services business regulation.
+Forty-nine US states (sans Montana) regulate (i.e., require licensure for) money transmitters, although the laws vary from one state to the other.
+Most of the states require a money transmitter surety bond with widely ranging amounts from as little as $25,000 to over $1 million and maintain a minimum capital requirement.
+There is an association of state regulators, the Money Transfer Regulators Association (MTRA) that seeks to create uniformity, common practices, and efficient and effective regulation of the money transmission industry in the United States of America.
+The MTRA membership consists of state regulatory authorities in charge of regulating money transmitters and sellers of traveler’s checks, money orders, drafts, and other money instruments.
+In the Spring of 2019, the MTRA created the Industry Advisory Council (“IAC”) in order to consult, advise, and assist the MTRA Board of Directors on issues relating to money services business regulation.

-Through their Vision 2020 program, US state regulators, as the primary regulators of non-bank and fintech firms, committed to fostering innovation are transforming the licensing process, harmonizing supervision, engaging fintech companies, assisting state banking departments, making it easier for banks to provide services to non-banks, and make supervision more efficient for third parties.
+Through their Vision 2020 program, US state regulators, as the primary regulators of non-bank and fintech firms committed to fostering innovation, are transforming the licensing process, harmonizing supervision, engaging fintech companies, assisting state banking departments, making it easier for banks to provide services to non-banks, and making supervision more efficient for third parties.

 Money transmitters created an association with other MSBs, the Money Services Business Association (MSBA) which was launched in October 2015 as an industry led organization that supports the non-bank financial services industry in the United States and encourages the continued innovation and development in the payments industry while promoting the education and communication with US federal and state regulators.
 As of September 5, 2018, the MSBA integrated into its operation the services and capabilities of the National Money Transmitters Association (NMTA).
 Together with the MSBA and other industry associations, the International Money Transfer Conferences (IMTC), brings together the global money transfer industry once a year for the IMTC WORLD conference, in Miami, Florida.
-In 2017 the IMTC brought together more than 450 participants, 67% from the US.
+In 2017, the IMTC brought together more than 450 participants, 67% from the US.